 It has previously been suggested by some authors that the above definition of subclinical thyroid dysfunction is overly simple and that its diagnosis should not be based solely on the TSH level being outside of a general population range [9, 10].
 Rather, more accuracy may be achieved by defining a normal range for the combination of thyroid hormones and TSH.

 However, any model whereby judgement of the thyroid status includes consideration of the TSH level is anomalous, in that the levels of other physiological parameters are not judged by the levels of their controlling hormones.
 For example, whether or not an individual has hypoglycaemia or hypercalcemia is not determined by reference to insulin [11] or parathyroid hormone levels [12] respectively.
 ACTH levels, though helpful in diagnosing adrenal autonomy are not considered diagnostic for Cushing’s syndrome [13].
-In general the level of a controlling hormone is used to determine the cause of a disturbance rather than whether or not there is a disturbance [11-13].
+In general the level of a controlling hormone is used to determine the cause of a disturbance rather than identifying whether or not there is a disturbance [11-13].

-The anomalous situation appears to have arisen in the case of thyroid function because of the strong negative population correlation between thyroid hormones and TSH levels [14, 15].
-This correlation is such that determining the TSH level is a very good screening test for overt thyroid dysfunction.

-Furthermore current consensus still confirms the set point hypothesis of thyroid regulation [16].
-This hypothesis proposes that each individual has a set point or target, ideal level of a given parameter defended by physiological mechanisms [17].
-Therefore, for the parameter FT4, individuals can have FT4 (and TSH) levels within the population normal range that are nevertheless abnormal for those individuals, and in these circumstances thyroid dysfunction, though masked, is present [18,19 ].
-It is also believed that on account of the different ways TSH and FT4 levels change with any change in thyroid function, TSH levels are the more sensitive marker of thyroid function [4,20 ].
-By extension an abnormal TSH level in the absence of abnormalities in the levels of FT4 or FT3 has come to imply that there is an abnormality of thyroid function, albeit an abnormality more subtle than that of overt thyroid dysfunction, this concept creating a pleasing concordance with the relationships in overt thyroid dysfunction.

-Our previous work, has demonstrated that the negative population correlation between FT4 and TSH within the normal range of FT4 is merely a function of the population variability of thyroid versus pituitary sensitivity [21 ] and furthermore provides evidence against the existence of a set point for thyroid hormones [22].
-We have analogously provided evidence that set points also do not exist for other physiological parameters [23,24], and have argued that the evidence therefore suggests that, in general, regulation and homeostasis are not based on set points.
-Other authors using different methods have come to similar conclusions [25] .